 MFA Applications in Design

-Applicants to our MFA should hold an undergraduate degree with a minimum of a 3.0 GPA, preferably in design or related field such as art, art history, or architecture.
+Applicants to our MFA should hold an undergraduate degree with a minimum of a 3.0 GPA, preferably in design or a related field such as art, art history, or architecture.
 They should show excellent promise in design, as demonstrated by portfolio review, and have had suitable course preparation in foundation areas such as two- and three-dimensional composition, drawing, media, computer graphics, design history, art history, and related social sciences, as well as in the area of study they wish to pursue.
-Undergraduate studies should include a minimum of 20 units of university level design or topics related to the areas of design taught at UC Davis.
+Undergraduate studies should include a minimum of 20 units of university-level design on topics related to the areas of design taught at UC Davis.